 What is Lifestyle Medicine?

-Naturopathy and nutritional medicine, unlike orthodox medicine, is a mixed bag and what I mean by that is that not all practitioners are alike, in fact there are diverse differences in how we practice.
-The differences can be so great that it can be the cause of major frustration for doctors and clients alike…..!
-But we do all have one thing in common if nothing else, and that is a deep seated belief that changing how you live can and does have a HUGE impact on your health.
+Naturopathy and nutritional medicine, unlike orthodox medicine, is a mixed bag.
+What I mean by that is that not all practitioners are alike, in fact there are diverse differences in how we practice.
+The differences can be so great that it can be the cause of major frustration for doctors and clients alike…..
+But we do all have one thing in common if nothing else, and that's a deep seated belief that changing how you live can and does have a HUGE impact on your health.

-What Is LIFESTYLE MEDICINE?
+What Is Lifestyle Medicine?

-- Sleeping habits – how you sleep, the environment you sleep in, the quality of your sleep and the length of your sleep
+- Sleeping habits.
+How you sleep, the environment you sleep in, the quality of your sleep and the length of your sleep.

-- Diets – what you eat, when you eat, how much you eat, how you eat!
+- Diets.
+What you eat, when you eat, how much you eat, how you eat!

 How To Succeed With Lifestyle Medicine?

-Great Tips To Help You Win When Making Lifestyle Changes
+Tips To Help You Win When Making Lifestyle Changes

-- Knowledge doesn’t change behaviour necessarily
+- Knowledge doesn’t change behaviour necessarily.

-- Learning a new skill, requires repetition and a clear motive
+- Learning a new skill requires repetition and a clear motive.

-- Avoid getting “will power fatigue” , its a muscle like any other, don’t over use it!
+- Avoid getting “will power fatigue”.
+It's a muscle like any other, don’t over use it!

-- Aim for a few changes at a time
+- Aim for a few changes at a time.

 - Shame gives short term results and depletes will power!

-- Keep coming back to your motive
+- Keep coming back to your motive.

-- Consider “social power” – we do what those around us do
+- Consider “social power”.
+We do what those around us do.

-- Think in terms of stages of changes
+- Think in terms of stages of changes.

-- Understand that relapse is part of learning
+- Understand that relapse is part of learning.

-- Big lists can be overwhelming
+- Big lists can be overwhelming.

-- Repetition and consistency develops new pathways
+- Repetition and consistency develop new pathways.

 Maria Harpas is the director of Natural Health Medicine in Adelaide.
 She is a Clinical Nutritionist and a Naturopathic practitioner and has been practicing for 10 years.
 Aside from her great passions in digestive health and immune health (autoimmune/allergies), she also loves working with those with energy issues and pain.